mauropasse/design/articles/events_executor.md

  - The `TimersManager` need to support all the modes of a ROS 2 executor (i.e. `spin()`, `spin_some()`, etc).
  - Users should be able to extend the `TimersManager` to improve its performance according to their specific use-case.

+It's important to note that the `TimersManager` can be configured to either push events into the queue when a timer is ready or rather to execute it directly from its own context.

 In order to use the `TimersManager` within a blocking `spin()` call, a `TimersManager` task is started.
-This task will continuously execute timers and sleep until the next timer is ready as long as the executor is still spinning.
+This task will continuously monitor timers and sleep until the next timer is ready as long as the executor is still spinning.
 For example, the current implementation executes this task through the following loop:
  1. Get the time before the first timer expires.
  2. Sleep for the required amount of time.
  3. Execute or push timer events of all ready timers.
  4. Repeat.

-Creating a new task provides the most efficient way for handling timers and it ensures that timers are executed in a timely manner, without having to wait for other entities to be processed.
+Creating a new task and executing timers there provides the most efficient way for handling timers and it ensures that timers are executed in a timely manner, without having to wait for other entities to be processed.
-However, this may not be compatible with the non-blocking variants of `spin()`.
+However, this may not be compatible with all use-cases or with the non-blocking variants of `spin()`.
 To implement these variants, the following APIs are exposed:
  - `get_head_timeout()` which returns the time before the first timer expires.
  - `execute_head_timer()` which execute the first timer if it's ready.